$0 Hesse School Meeting Prep Checklist

 What Non-German-Speaking Parents Get Wrong

-Assuming the school will explain your options: The school is required to inform you about the Feststellungsverfahren, but they're not required to explain your strategic alternatives.
-They won't tell you that Nachteilsausgleich under VOGSV §7 might be a better pathway than a full SPF determination.
-They won't tell you that HSchG §54 gives you the legal right to choose mainstream inclusion over Förderschule placement.
+Assuming the school will explain your options: The school may explain the procedure, but it is not your strategic adviser.
+It may not tell you that Nachteilsausgleich under VOGSV §7 could be a different pathway from a full SPF determination, or that HSchG §54 gives you the legal right to choose mainstream inclusion over Förderschule placement.

 Treating it like an IEP meeting: If you're from the US, you're expecting a collaborative process where parents are equal partners with legal protections (IDEA).
 The Förderausschuss is not an IEP meeting.
 It's a formal committee that makes a recommendation to the Schulamt.
 Your participation is a right, but the committee can recommend Förderschule over your objection.
 Understanding this power dynamic before you walk in determines how effectively you can advocate.